Paul-CodeGH/PortfolioProjects/ToDo Desktop Application - Python TKINTER/readMe.md

 **<h2>Features</h2>**

-The software is connected to a SQLite3 database to ensure that all the Todos, including the completed ones remain saved until deleted manually by the user.
+The software is connected to a SQLite3 database to ensure that all the ToDos, including the completed ones remain saved until deleted manually by the user.

 The user has the option to create a new ToDo by filling out the Title and the Description.